Auckland

 p/m

-Average rent for 1 bed flat
+Average rent for 1 bed apartment

 Gym icon